Every once in a while, a picture comes along that shows a job search strategy story much better than telling it.

 You’ve heard about Thomas Edison’s failure rate on the light bulb, right?
 1,000 attempts before he nailed it.

 Elton John and Bernie Taupin have written over 1,000 songs.
 About 50 made it to the Top 40.
-That’s a 5% success rate — pretty close to that 6.5% number above.
+That’s a 5% success rate — close to the 6.5% above.
 They’ve sold over 300 million albums.

 What will you do?